esha/vista/README.md

 # Vista

-Vista gives you automatic, declarative, URL-based control of element display.
-In a typical web site, each URL loads a different set of HTML elements for display.
-In a single page webapp, all the HTML lives under one URL.
-Vista makes it easy to maintain a meaningful relationship between the URL and the elements that are displayed.
+Vista provides declarative, URL-driven control of element display.
+In a typical webapp, each URL loads a different page of HTML elements.
+In a single page webapp, all the HTML elements live in the same page but only some are displayed at any one time.
+Vista makes it easy to restore that meaningful relationship between the URL and the elements that are displayed.
 After all, a single-page application should still be updating the browser's location for each significant state change in the application (to allow the back button, bookmarking, deep-linking, etc).
-While this display control is usually a subtask of "routers" and "view controllers", such approaches bind the simple on/off of elements to more involved and/or encapsulated processes, creating a tight coupling of display and logic that is sometimes complex, opaque, and/or limiting.
+While this display control is usually a subtask of "routers" and "view controllers", such approaches bind the simple on/off of elements to more involved and/or encapsulated processes, creating a tight coupling of display and logic that is can be constraining in the best cases and often is simply unnecessary.
+Sometimes it is cleaner to leave control of HTML to your HTML, even in a single page app.

-Vista makes managing the active "view" simple, declarative, decoupled, and very fast.
-You add the `vista` attribute to your elements and optionally define a few URL tests (which you can also declare in your markup).
-No concerns about view heirarchy/containers/renderers.
+Vista enables you to manage element display in a way that is simple, declarative, decoupled, and fast.
+Just add a `vista="part-of-url-here"` attribute to your element, and it will only be displayed when the URL matches.
+Nothing else needed.
+Of course, if you want more complex URL tests, Vista also provides easy ways to declare those in your markup too.
+There are no concerns about view heirarchy/containers/renderers/lifecycles.
 No manual display toggling.
-No extra CSS to write.
-No routers or event listeners to configure.
-You can use it with your routers or view renderers or without them.
-No dependencies.
-No conflicts.
-No constraints.
+No extra CSS or JavaScript to write.
+There are no routers or event listeners to configure.
+You can use Vista with your routers or view renderers or on its own.
+It has no dependencies, no known conflicts, and few constraints.

 ## Getting Started
 Download the [production version][min] or the [development version][max]. [![Build Status](https://travis-ci.org/esha/vista.png?branch=master)](https://travis-ci.org/esha/vista)